mpkelly/blog/assets/articles/colour.md

 </div>
 ```

 What we've done here is lifted specific (concrete) colours out of our components and made each palette a reusable piece of style logic.
-This allows us to plug-in the colours at whatever level we like in our codebase.
+This allows us to plug in the colours at whatever level we like in our codebase.
 Imagine your web app is made up of sections and the designer wants to really emphasise a certain section.
 They decide to make it use the info colour palette.
 All you need to do is this:

 ```html
 <section class='info-palette'>